"And you will face the sea of darkness, and all therein that may be explored"OOOOooozing holes in

 (for Final Girl's Film Club): focus on Lucio Fulci's THE BEYOND).

 Many people complain about this film that there is no story, it's just a series of gross out scenes, etc. What this poem intends to do is place the "Fulci Experience" in the proper grindhouse/drive-in context.
-The Beyond was never meant, perhaps, to be watched with a close eye, sober, at home, by yourself, taking notes.
+The Beyond was never meant, perhaps, to be watched with a focused eye, sober, at home, by yourself, taking notes.
 It was meant to be somewhere in a late night triple bill.
 You were supposed to be making out or shooting up for most of it, pausing only to occasionally look up at the carnage.
-One expects the film to provide continual spooky thrills and chills, not explanations or plot.
 Like Argento's SUSPIRIA-period films, it's more like an amusement park spook show than a movie, per se, and it's no doubt meant to be.
 Spookery is an international language, while plot and dialogue are easily lost in the international swinger audience shuffle.

 The weird mix of English dub and German signs over American hospitals adds to the tower of babble effect: the visceral cinematic language of Fulci is above all anti-structuralist.
-Words are meaningless, often lies or esoteric curses, and once the border between life and death is crossed, all the world's a graveyard of the real.
+Words are meaningless, lies or esoteric curses, and once the border between life and death is crossed, all the world's a graveyard of the real.

 In this poem I wanted to create that feeling of being immersed in the unpleasant but fascinating world of "ugly" cinema, the ground zero of sleaze where making out or getting high in the dark accompanies onscreen imagery of decapitation and gore, creating a sludgy feel of anger and rage, vented in this case at Fulci "across the sea" in much the same way the lynch mob travels across the river to burn and torture the warlock in the pre-credit sequence of the film.
 Once we step out of the normal tedium of parentally sanctioned reality, the movie warns us, there is no going back to the delusions of "reason."
 The boat sinks as soon as we cross, its bubbling a mocking laugh.